About

 Multi-Agency Radio Communications System Project (MARCS) - MARCS is a statewide computer and communications network administered by the Department of Administrative Services that is designed to provide instant voice and data communication and supply a communications backbone to the public safety and emergency management.

-Ohio Administrative Knowledge System (OAKS) - OAKS is an enterprise resource planning system was implemented to support the common back office operations of the state.
+Ohio Administrative Knowledge System (OAKS) - OAKS which is an enterprise resource planning system was implemented to support the common back office operations of the state.
 The major statewide business functions supported by OAKS include capital improvements, financials, fixed assets, procurement, and human resources and payroll.

 State Taxation Revenue and Accounting System (STARS) - STARS is an integrated tax collection and audit system administered by the Ohio Department of Taxation that replaced the state's separate tax software and administration systems.